2023-07-20 Implementation Plan: Additional Search Views

 • creator is not indexed in the API database, so a query against it will be very slow.

 To enable exact matching, we don’t need any changes in Elasticsearch index because we already have the .keyword fields for creator, source and tags.
-We just need to use them in the query.
-This will allow for exact matching of the values (e.g. bike will not match bikes or biking), and will probably make the search more performant since the fields and the query won’t need to be analyzed and/or stemmed.
+Using these fields in the term query will allow for exact matching of the values (e.g. bike will not match bikes or biking), and will probably make the search more performant since the fields and the query won’t need to be analyzed and/or stemmed.

 The search controller’s search method should be refactored to be smaller and allow for more flexibility when creating the search query.
 The current implementation of query building consists of 3 steps.